 The salty air hung heavy with anticipation on April 12, 1861.
+The days leading up to the bombardment were thick with tension, a palpable sense that the fragile peace was about to shatter.
 Charleston, South Carolina, was a tinderbox of secessionist fervor, and Fort Sumter, a federal garrison stubbornly clinging to its position in the harbor, was the spark that would ignite the Civil War.
-The days leading up to the bombardment were thick with tension, a palpable sense that the fragile peace was about to shatter.
 Imagine being a soldier stationed within those brick walls, knowing that at any moment, the full force of an angry South could come crashing down upon you.

 Major Robert Anderson, the Union commander at Fort Sumter, was a man caught in an impossible situation.
-A Kentuckian by birth, with deep ties to the South, he was nonetheless a loyal officer sworn to uphold the authority of the United States.
+Day to day, a Kentuckian by birth, with deep ties to the South, he was nonetheless a loyal officer sworn to uphold the authority of the United States.
 His small garrison was running low on supplies, and President Lincoln's attempt to resupply the fort was viewed by the Confederacy as an act of aggression.
 The stage was set for a confrontation that would forever alter the course of American history, a timeline etched in blood and fire.

 The Battle of Fort Sumter: A Detailed Timeline